Prague Castle Tickets

 Prague Castle For FREE

 Yes, you've read it right.
 You can see Prague Castle for free.
 Not everything though, of course!
 To make it simple, all of the outside parts of the castle are for free.
-To be more detailed, 4 courtyards of Prague Castle and 4 gardens, and the vineyard of St. Wenceslas are free to access.
-If you are not a history fan and care more about the visuals and great photos, visiting Prague Castle for free might be just enough.
+To be more detailed, 4 courtyards of Prague Castle 4 gardens are free to access.
+If you are not a history buff and care more about the visuals and great photos, visiting Prague Castle for free might be just enough.

 • Opening hours to visit for free are 6 am - 10 pm.

-• It takes around 1 to 3 hours to see Prague Castle for free.
+• It takes around 1-3 hours to see Prague Castle for free.

 Prague Castle - Circuit Ticket